-The design of agricultural climate policy must be informed by the best available science and should be adaptable over time to integrate improved science.
+The design of agricultural climate change policies and programs must be informed by the best available science and should be adaptable over time to integrate improved science.

 Only quantifiable and verifiable programs and activities that deliver net reductions of atmospheric GHG concentrations should be rewarded.

-- Larger rewards should be provided to participants that deliver greater results to encourage the private sector to reduce atmospheric GHG concentrations at scale and as quickly as possible.
+- Larger rewards should be provided to participants who deliver greater results in order to encourage the private sector to reduce atmospheric GHG concentrations at scale and as quickly as possible.

-- Programs and activities should focus on the result desired (e.g. net reductions or removal of GHGs) rather than the means of achieving the result (what practice was implemented).
-Although systems based on direct measurements are preferred, certain practices have been proven to deliver results (i.e., net reductions in atmospheric GHG concentrations) with a high degree of precision and accuracy, and certain models have proven accurate in estimating reductions for particular practices when calibrated using appropriate data.
+- Programs and activities should focus on the result desired (net reductions or removals of GHGs) rather than the means of achieving the result (what practice was implemented).
+Although systems based on direct measurements may offer greater precision, they are often costly, particularly at scale.
+C-AGG has been working to promote the development of cost-effective emissions reductions tools and technologies for the agricultural sector that are scalable.
+Certain practices have been proven to deliver results (i.e., net reductions in atmospheric GHG concentrations) with a high degree of precision and accuracy, and certain models have been proven accurate in estimating reductions for particular practices when calibrated using appropriate data.

-- Leakage of emissions outside of the program or activity boundary that occurs as a result of the program or activity should be accounted for where possible.
+- Leakage of emissions outside of the program or activity boundary that occurs due to the program or activity should be accounted for where possible.

 - Verification of results should occur on a regular basis and be performed by an independent third party.

-A comprehensive accounting should be made of all GHG’s impacted by a program or activity.
+A comprehensive accounting should be made of all significant GHGs and other ecosystem service impacts affected by a program or activity.